-As Penn’s from fossil fuels begins to deliberate this month, Penn students took the opportunity to voice their opinions on the issue as well.
+As Penn’s ad hoc committee on divestment from fossil fuels begins to deliberate this month, Penn students took the opportunity to voice their opinions on the issue as well.

 In a discussion on Wednesday led by the Penn Sustainability Review, students broke down the issues of fossil fuel divestment and discussed the morality of investing the University’s endowment in fossil fuels.